 Loomis Brain Injury Lawyer

-While there are many types of brain injuries, the initial management of head trauma is going to follow a similar pattern.
+While there are many types of brain injuries, the initial management of head trauma will follow a similar pattern.
 The first steps include:

-Ventilation: Once the patient is breathing, the doctor will try to maintain safe levels of oxygen and carbon dioxide.
+- Ventilation: Once the patient is breathing, the doctor will maintain safe levels of oxygen and carbon dioxide.
 Proper levels of both gases are important for keeping the intracranial pressure in a safe range.

-Blood Pressure: The patient’s blood pressure must be normalized.
-To accomplish this the physician may employ IV fluids or even a blood transfusion.
-Ensuring that the blood pressure is at a safe level will help keep an appropriate amount blood flowing to the injured area.
+- Blood Pressure: The patient’s blood pressure must be normalized.
+To accomplish this, the physician may employ IV fluids or even a blood transfusion.
+Ensuring that the blood pressure is at a safe level will help keep the appropriate amount of blood flowing to the injured area.

 I’m Ed Smith, a Loomis Brain Injury Lawyer.
 The management of an acute traumatic brain injury is no easy task.
-If you or someone you know has suffered a serious head injury, please reach out to my team at 916.921.6400 for friendly, free advice.
+If you or someone you know has suffered a serious head injury, please reach out to us at 916.921.6400 for friendly, free advice.

 Editor’s Note: This page has been updated for accuracy and relevancy [cha 3.8.21]

 :dr [CS 793]